osmcode/pyosmium/doc/intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Pyosmium is a library for processing OSM files and therefore offers almost no functionality for processing geometries further.
-For this other libraries exist.
+There are other libraries for that puspose.
 To interface with these libraries you can simply convert the osmium geometries into WKB or WKT format and import the result.
 The following example uses the libgeos wrapper `Shapely`_ to compute the total way length::

     import osmium